-BEST is Crosslinks bursary scheme for clergy, church leaders and workers.
-The scheme enables these study partners to embark on training in theology and bible ministry.
-Through BEST, we link our study partners with churches and individuals in Britain and Ireland who can pray for them and support them financially.
+BEST is Crosslinks bursary scheme that enables church leaders and gospel workers to train for bible-teaching ministry.
+Through BEST, we link study partners with churches and individuals in Britain and Ireland who can pray for them and support them financially.

-This sort of situation is very common.
-Often churches lack consistency in bible teaching, discipleship and evangelism.
+Crosslinks gives bursaries to those who are in places where churches have few or no trained leaders.
+For example, one region in Kenya is the size of England but has just 10 trained clergy.
+This sort of situation is very common and means that churches lack consistency in bible teaching, discipleship and evangelism.
 Many dioceses have few resources available to make a difference.

 We have years of experience in training church leaders and workers.
-Through BEST, we continue to help churches and individuals to take God’s word to God’s world.
+Through getting involved with BEST, British and Irish churches can play a real part in taking God’s word to God’s world.

 Sow, grow, send - how you can get involved

-As with all our partnerships, we encourage you to get involved through prayer and giving.
-Our BEST bursary scheme depends on the support of individuals, churches, house groups, Christian Unions and charitable funds.
+As with all Crosslinks partnerships, we encourage you to get involved through prayer and giving.
+Our bursary scheme depends on the support of individuals, churches, house groups, Christian Unions and charitable funds.
 We can match you with a specific study partner and send you regular prayer news and updates about their studies, college life and family.
-To find out more, email us.

 We also welcome one-off or regular direct donations to BEST, which boost our bursary fund.
-You can sign up to receive our quarterly prayer newsletter, giving news about BEST and the progress of our study partners.
+You can sign up to receive our quarterly prayer newsletter that gives news about BEST and the progress of our study partners.

 Want to know more?
 Read on...